jeroennoten/Laravel-AdminLTE/docs/sections/configuration/basic_configuration.md

 - __`['use_ico_only' => true, 'use_full_favicon' => false]`__

-  Whit the previous configuration, the file `public/favicons/favicon.ico` will be used.
+  With the previous configuration, the file `public/favicons/favicon.ico` will be used.

 - __`['use_ico_only' => false, 'use_full_favicon' => true]`__

-  Whit the previous configuration, multiple favicon files located on the `public/favicons/` folder will be used.
+  With the previous configuration, multiple favicon files located on the `public/favicons/` folder will be used.
 The current code to use multiple favicons is the next one:

   ```blade
   <link rel="shortcut icon" href="{{ asset('favicons/favicon.ico') }}"/>